Skip to main content

 4 mentions Positive Neutral Negative

-The music in the game has received mixed reviews; while some players appreciate the nice quality and decent soundtrack, others find it repetitive and tiresome, contributing to an overall perception of the game's lacking quality.
+The music in the game has received mixed reviews, with some players appreciating the nice soundtrack while others find it repetitive and tiresome, contributing to an overall perception of lacking quality in various game aspects.

 • “The music was driving me crazy.”